 - Be Honest

-Hiring managers can see straight through a pile of BS.
-Make sure that you have a real-life situation and be truthful about the difficulty of the conflict that you faced, but ensure you finish off with how you actually triumphed and overcame the obstacle.
+Hiring managers can see straight through BS.
+Make sure that you have a real-life situation in mind and be truthful about the difficulty of the conflict that you faced, but ensure you finish off with how you actually triumphed and overcame the obstacle.
 Interviewers like to see that a candidate is genuine and humble.
-From a skills perspective, a manager wants to hear proof that you can face adversity and still achieve goals.
+From a skills perspective, a manager wants to hear proof that you can face adversity and still achieve your targets.

-An another important quality to show when answering this question is to show that you remained positive when overcoming a hurdle at work.
+Another important quality to show when answering this question is that you remained positive when overcoming a hurdle at work.
 It’s only natural that the majority of us will feel stressed, but you must show that you can come up with good resolutions.
 Constructive problem solving is important in keeping a positive company culture, and employers want to make sure each candidate is a fit.

 - S.T.A.R.
 Approach

 An easy way to remember how to answer this question is to use the STAR approach.
-You must first explain the situation that you were and how the task was challenging.
-Then explain the approach you took and the positive result it had.
-This tip will help you keep your answer short and precise.
-Many times candidates find themselves going off on a personal ramble about a situation that doesn’t show any problem-solving qualities.
+You must first explain the situation that you were in and how the task was challenging.
+Then, explain the approach you took and the positive result it had.
+Remember to keep your answer short and precise; many times candidates find themselves going off on a personal ramble about a situation that doesn’t show any problem-solving qualities.